 For as large as Seattle may be, the truth is that many struggle with transportation options while visiting the city.
 Taxi service can be hard to find, and ,in addition, is costly.
+The rapid expansion of smartphone based transportation via Uber and Lyft is often the best choice for quality and price.
+The cost of UberX and Lyft is comparable or less than most taxis, with much nicer quality / cleaner vehicles.
 Water ferries and public buses are also available for a much lower cost, but rarely do tourists want to have to carry their luggage onto these public options.
 Taxi is most convenient, but limousine and hired car service are often overlooked.

 Rates are set by King County, so no matter what taxi company you select, the rates are the same.

 - $2.60 flat rate for picking you up.

 - $2.50 per mile plus an additional gas surcharge that varies.